Warning: This Article Will Make You Want to Study in Ireland

 Students come to Ireland for the academics, but then quickly fall in love with its culture and countryside.
 Imagine wandering the narrow, cobblestoned streets of Galway, following in the footsteps of Hemingway or Joyce.
 Or imagine looking out over the Cliffs of Moher into the vibrant green backdrop of Ireland without a care in the world.
 The historic castles, like from the pages of a fairytale book, make you want to keep an eye out for leprechauns and fairies.

 My point: there are few places more beautiful than Ireland to spend a semester or year abroad in.

 Ireland's a fairly small country, true, but you still have quite a few universities and study abroad programs to choose from when deciding where to study.
 Further, don't assume that Dublin's your only option -- Ireland is home to quite a number of other cities that are just waiting for you to fall in love with.

 This scholarship will allow you to apply to 1 of 7 universities through out the country, all of which can be found by checking out the map on this scholarship guide.
 You'll get to choose between studying in Dublin, Maynooth, Galway, Limerick, or Cork!

 How Much Does it Cost to Study in Ireland?

 Like the United States, this varies from university to university and, especially in the case of graduate programs, from degree to degree.
-To help you out, we've listed the tuition rates for international students at all of Ireland's universities and institutes.
-You might actually be surprised at how affordable the tuition at some of these institutions are.
+To help you out, we've created this guide to the costs of studying in Ireland, which covers everything from tuition to rent to airfare expenses.

 How to Apply to the Scholarship